Abhimanyu154/Sheraaa/README.md

 User can perform the following operations:
 - LogIn
     : Create an account
-    : Change user password using OPT
+    : Change user password using OTP
 - Post Content
 - Search Content
 - Select type of Content using Categories